LiamPierce/java-verilog/README.md

 ## Other Files

 I've included a screenshot of one of the tests run on the gate class and a few other items.
 Some extra programs are included from testing.

+All files referenced in this report are available in the transcript folder, compilations folder or external folder.